CossackPyra/XtremePush_Android/readme.md

 		pushConnector = PushConnector.init(getSupportFragmentManager(), "XPUSH_APP_KEY", "GOOGLE_PROJECT_NUMBER", 30, 50 );
 ```

-### 7. Setting custom behaviour on PushMessage arrival <a name="push_listener"></a>
+### 7. Setting custom behaviour on push notification arrival <a name="push_listener"></a>
-If you want to control when PushMessage arrives and what it contains you can create class that implements PushListener interface and pass it to PushConnector using the method:
+If you want to control when a push notification arrives and what it contains you can create a class that implements the PushListener interface and pass it to PushConnector using the method:

 `PushConnector.setPushListener(PushListener pl)`.